Thanks for dropping in! My Name is Samantha (Sam) Winslow and I am the founder and creator of The Performance Horse Academy

 Execution should be the only variable you have left after working with me and my program, because the Who, What, Where, When, How and Why are all answered in detail in the courses.

-I am currently studying coaching through the Canadian National Coaching Certification Program, an internationally recognized certification with multiple disciplines.
-I am focusing on Equestrian and Gymnastics, with plans of earning my Level 3 (of 5) certification within the next couple of years.
+I am an active member of the Canadian National Coaching Certification Program, an internationally recognized certification with multiple disciplines.
+I am focusing on Equestrian and Gymnastics, I am working towards my Olympic Level Certifications.

 There are so many “opinions” in all sectors of the horse industry, without back up or follow through, or proof and I have always found it frustrating.